1 in 6 global deaths link to pollution, study says

 (CNN)The fatal effects of pollution are seen across our planet.

-In 2015, nearly one in nine deaths, an estimated nine million worldwide, was related to pollution in some form -- air, water, soil, chemical or occupational pollution, according to a new report published Thursday in The Lancet.
+In 2015, nearly one in six deaths, an estimated nine million worldwide, was related to pollution in some form -- air, water, soil, chemical or occupational pollution, according to a new report published Thursday in The Lancet.

 Air pollution is by far the largest contributor to early death, according to the new research produced by The Lancet Commission on Pollution and Health.
 This form of pollution is linked to 6.5 million fatalities in 2015.

-Note: CORRECTION: This story has been corrected to say one in six deaths was related to pollution.